 If you are a registered user and you upload images to the website, you should avoid uploading images with embedded location data (EXIF GPS) included.
 Visitors to the website can download and extract any location data from images on the website.

-This website runs a security plugin that collects information about some users in a text file security log.
+This website runs security plugins.
+They collect information about some users in a text file security log.
 This information includes:

 - Remote addresses.

 It does not record names or other personal detail.